 Pokfulam, a small village perched on a hillside in the west of Hong Kong Island, is characterized by narrow lanes and alleys twisting through the village, around small traditional buildings and newer structures.
 The modest appearance of Pokfulam belies its importance to the history of Hong Kong.
 The storied Dairy Farm Group, set up in Pokfulam in 1886 to provide Hong Kong with fresh milk, expanded rapidly, offering employment to many of Pokfulam's residents.
-The community's most important tradition is the Fire Dragon Dance that takes place during the Mid-Autumn Festival every year, when villagers insert incense into a straw-filled, hand-crafted dragon to visit each household, bringing blessings to the residents and fostering a spirit of community.
+The community's most important tradition is the Fire Dragon Dance that takes place during the Mid-Autumn Festival every year, when villagers insert incense into a straw-filled, hand-crafted dragon to visit each household, bringing blessings and fostering a spirit of community.
 The dance was inscribed on Hong Kong's Intangible Cultural Heritage List in 2011.

 Pokfulam is a remarkable survivor of Hong Kong's past, but it is facing pressure from urban redevelopment plans, including a proposal to convert unoccupied Dairy Farm workers' dormitories into high-density housing.
 Stringent squatter control policies make it hard for villagers to repair their dwellings, as they are required to use materials that were registered at the time of the last occupancy survey, which was conducted in the 1980s.
 Thus it is important to study, educate, and advocate the value of traditions and diversity in Hong Kong and to initiate a conservation and sustainable management model for future development.

 Preserving the last village on Hong Kong Island